manuel-fischer/LAB/README.md

 that both the template header and the template source need to be included for a given parameter set.
 A parameter set is selected by defining `HTL_PARAM` with the corresponding identifier prefix of the defined parameters.
 After the include it is recommended to undefine `HTL_PARAM` again.
+The identifier prefix of the parameters could be the name of the structure to be defined.
+It should not be a macro that maps to something other than itself.

 **Even if GitHub comes up with C++ or Objective C, the project is completely C.**
 GitHub might be fooled by the use of template-headers, which involves a special